Patagonia in 15 days

 We will continue the route to reach another beautiful viewpoint, the Garibaldi Pass, located at 430 meters above sea level. from there we will be able to appreciate the beautiful view of Lake Escondido.
 We will descend bordering the mountains appreciating the Reserve "heart of the island", a protected natural area.
 We will arrive at the Argentine Naval Prefecture of the beautiful Fagnano Lake, a place where the beauty of the calm waters, the forest and the stories of the ancient loggers and settlers of the area mix, from there we will enjoy Lake Fagnano from its margins.
 We will return after noon and we will go to the Carbajal Valley area, we will stop at one of the restaurants to enjoy the renowned and exquisite Cordero Fueguino, (lunch is optional).
 We will return to the city in the afternoon.

-Day 8 - Departure to Calafate
+Day 9 - Ushuaia to El Calafate

-Day 9 - Visit to the Perito Moreno Glacier
+Day 10 - Perito Moreno Glacier Visit

 Early in the morning we make our way to the most famous glacier in the world.
 It was declared as a Heritage Humanity in 1981 by UNESCO and it is considered unique for many characteristics such as its continuous advance, its comfortable access to its best viewpoints and the possibility to walk over it.
 The name was given in honour of the great explorer of the Patagonian area, Perito Francisco Moreno.